ietf-wg-ntp/draft-ietf-ntp-nts-keyexchange-pool/draft-venhoek-nts-pool.md

 A client MAY send multiple of these records if desired.
 The data in the record SHOULD match that given through an NTPv4 Server Negotiation received in an earlier response from the same NTS Key Exchange server.

 MUST NOT be sent by a server.
 Server MAY at its discretion ignore the request from the client and still provide the given server in an NTPv4 Server Negotiation record.

+## Authentication Token {#authentication}
+Record Type Number: To be assigned by IANA (draft implementations: 0x4005) Critical Bit: 0

+When provided by a client, gives a proof of their identity through a pre-shared secret token.
+This can be used to allow only certain clients, for example pools, to use certain functionality of an NTS key exchange server.
+In particular, it can be used to prevent misuse of the keep alive mechanism by clients other than the pool, preventing resource exhaustion denial of service attack.

+This record MUST be sent before records that may be refused if not properly authenticated.
+A client MUST NOT send more than 1 of this record.
+The data in the record should be an ASCII string, previously agreed through an out of scope mechanism.

+The Authentication Token record MUST NOT be sent by a server.
+A server MAY use the record to gate acceptance of other records such as the Keep Alive, Fixed Key Request, List Server Names, Supported Algorithm List and Supported Next Protocol List records.
+A server supporting this record MUST support keys of length at least 64 characters.
+Keys SHOULD be chosen such that they have at least 128 bits of entropy.

 # Security Considerations